Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Before leaving the school

-Please make the headteacher aware they can arrange supervised access to view their pupils’ test papers and provide them with our maladministration team’s contact details.
+Please make the headteacher aware they can arrange supervised access to view their pupils’ test papers and provide them with STA’s contact details.

 After the visit